 This Registration Document is valid for a period of 12 months following its publication and will not be updated.
-A future prospectus for the issuance of additional New Shares may, for a period of up to 12 months from the date of this Registration Document, to the extent necessary, consist of this Registration Document, a Future Securities Note and a Future Summary applicable to each Issue and subject to a separate approval by the Financial Conduct Authority on each Issue.
-Persons receiving this Registration Document should read the Prospectus together as a whole and should be aware that any update in respect of a Future Securities Note and Future Summary may constitute a material change for the purposes of the Prospectus Rules.
+A future prospectus for the issuance of additional New Shares may, for a period of up to 12 months from the date of this Registration Document, to the extent necessary, consist of this Registration Document, a Future Securities Note and a Future Summary applicable to each Issue and subject to a separate approval by the FCA on each Issue.
+Persons receiving this Registration Document should read the Prospectus together as a whole and should be aware that any update in respect of a Future Securities Note and Future Summary may constitute a material change for the purposes of the Prospectus Regulation Rules.

-The Company and its Directors, whose names appear on page 50 of this Registration Document, accept responsibility for the information contained in this Registration Document.
-To the best of the knowledge of the Company and the Directors (who have taken all reasonable care to ensure that such is the case), the information contained in this Registration Document is in accordance with the facts and does not omit anything likely to affect the import of such information.
+The Company and its Directors, whose names appear on page 37 of this Registration Document, accept responsibility for the information contained in this Registration Document.
+To the best of the knowledge of the Company and the Directors, the information contained in this Registration Document is in accordance with the facts and does not omit anything likely to affect the import of such information.

-Prospective investors should read this entire document and, in particular, the matters set out under the heading "Risk Factors" on pages 1 to 40 of this Registration Document and pages 4 to 7 of the Securities Note when considering an investment in the Company.
+Prospective investors should read this entire document and, in particular, the matters set out under the heading "Risk Factors" on pages 4 to 29 of this Registration Document and pages 6 to 9 of the Securities Note when considering an investment in the Company.